tr7200/Vadam/README.md

 - This verision of the Vadam algorithm follows slides 11 of 15 from the 2018 ICML presentation [slides](https://goo.gl/ouZRkM), which is slightly different from the paper.
-In this implementation of the version of the algorithm from the slides, only the Keras backend fuzz factor is added to Adam instead of Monte Carlo sampling of the gradients, which may be added in the future.
-The ablation tests in appendix I.2 uses 1 Monte Carlo sample so this simplification may not adversely affect variation too badly.
+In this implementation of the version of the algorithm from the slides, only the epsilon fuzz factor is added to parameter updates instead of mean and standard deviations derived from a diagonal multivariate gaussian distribution, though those may be added in the future.
+- The Pytorch version of Vadam also includes the ability to provide Monte Carlos sampling to parameter updates, which is not included here.
+However, the ablation tests in appendix I.2 uses 1 Monte Carlo sample so this simplification may not adversely affect variation too badly.
 See [here](https://thinklab.com/content/2693564) for more information on the presentation.
-- Unlike the Keras implementation of Adam, the Pytorch code for Vadam performs bias correction and that is added here as well.
+- Unlike the Keras implementation of Adam, the Pytorch code for Vadam performs bias correction.
+Bias correction is therefore added here as well, but using it resulted in numerical instability and code is left commented out.

 Usage (only required parameter is train_set_size, though prior_prec should definitely be tuned):